AyubAhmed0/final-team-project/README-main.md

 ## RDS
 A database instance will also be deployed by our Terraform code.
 The database is used to store user credentials upon registration, and will be used for authentication upon login.
-The database will have a connection with our app on the EKS cluster by allowing connection via a security group.
+The database will have a connection with our app on the EKS cluster by allowing connections via a security group.

 ## HELM
-Insert text here
+We refactored the Kubernetes deployment and Service yaml files to be Helm charts.
+We found this to be more organized approach to customizing the configuration files and to create reusable configurations to use across multiple deployments.

 ## CIRCLECI
-Insert text here
+CircleCI is what we will be using for continuous integration.
+Whenever we make any changes to this repository, CircleCI will run builds and tests, if everything passes, the updated Docker images will be pushed to ECR.

 ## ARGOCD